xibosignage/xibo-manual/source/en/index.md

 [[PRODUCTNAME]] uses powerful **Widgets** which allow you to show your content as well as integrating dynamic third-party information from a variety of sources.

 {nonwhite}
-A full list of features can be found [here](https://xibo.org.uk/cms).
+A look at some of the CMS features can be found [here](https://xibo.org.uk/cms).
 {/nonwhite}

 ### 5. Scheduling